awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 #### Threats<a name="afr-threat-model-for-bootloader-threats"></a>

-Some attacks will have multiple mitigations; for example, a network man\-in\-the\-middle intended to deliver a malicious firmware image is mitigated by verifying trust in both the certificate offered by the TLS server and the code\-signer certificate of the new firmware image\.
-To maximize the security of the bootloader, any non\-bootloader mitigations are considered unreliable\.
-The bootloader should have intrinsic mitigations for each attack\.
-Having layered mitigations is known as defense\-in\-depth\.
+Some attacks have multiple mitigation models; for example, a network man\-in\-the\-middle intended to deliver a malicious firmware image is mitigated by verifying trust in both the certificate offered by the TLS server, and the code\-signer certificate of the new firmware image\.
+To maximize the security of the bootloader, any non\-bootloader mitigation solutions are considered unreliable\.
+The bootloader should have intrinsic mitigation solutions for each attack\.
+Having layered mitigation solutions are known as defense\-in\-depth\.

 **Threats:**
 + An attacker hijacks the device's connection to the server to deliver a malicious firmware image\.